 3. Don’t sacrifice your social life

-While you may have to say ‘no’ to a few social events to get your Uni work done, you definitely don’t want to become a fully-fledged hermit and extinguish your social life completely.
 Catching up with friends can boost your mood and reduce the feeling of pressure.
-You don’t have to write off a whole day (or totally do if you want), taking a study break and grabbing a coffee on campus will do the trick, or going for a walk together, or if you don’t feel like heading out, calling up a friend for a chat and a laugh is a great way to lift the spirits.
+You don’t have to write off a whole day (or totally do if you want), taking a study break and grabbing a coffee will do the trick, or going for a walk together, or if you don’t feel like heading out, calling up a friend for a chat and a laugh is a great way to lift the spirits.

 If you’re feeling isolated or just need to speak with someone about how to get the balance right, chat to a La Trobe counsellor – it’s free for all students.

 4. Keep up the work outs

-Exercise doesn’t have to mean an intense hour long weights class in the gym.
+Exercise doesn’t have to mean an intense hour long weights class.
 It can be as simple as going for a walk.

 Exercise reduces stress, builds the immune system, releases endorphins and, ultimately, is a great way to improve our physical and mental health.
-If you’re exercise-adverse, think of a form of physical activity you’ll actually enjoy: hip-hop yoga; Beyoncé dance classes; No Lights, No Lycra; bouldering; hiking; going for a wander through the park, or walking the neighbour’s dog.
+If you’re exercise-adverse, think of a form of physical activity you’ll actually enjoy: online dance classes; hiking; going for a wander through the park, or walking the neighbour’s dog.
 Organise to go with a friend, which will help motivate you to actually rock up.

-La Trobe Sport has plenty of options to help you get active, from social competitions through to bigger commitments.
+La Trobe Sport has plenty of options to help you get active with online classes available.

 5. Prioritise sleep